 - 1. The employee donating the leave (the "donor employee") shall designate the employee who is to receive the leave (the "recipient employee") and the amount of earned vacation and/or sick leave that is to be donated, and shall notify the donor employee's department head of his or her designation.
 The donor employee's department head shall then notify the recipient employee's department head of the amount of leave that has been donated by the donor employee to the recipient employee.
 The recipient employee's department head must receive approval from the Personnel Department for the donated leave. - 2.
 The maximum amount of earned leave that an employee may donate to any other employee may not exceed a number of days which would leave the donor employee fewer than seven (7) days of vacation leave.
 The maximum amount of earned sick leave an employee may donate to any other employee may not exceed fifty percent (50%) of the earned sick leave of the donor employee.
 An employee who retires from employment with the City of Tupelo may donate all accrued vacation and sick leave - 3.
-An employee must have exhausted all of his or her earned vacation and sick leave before he or she will be eligible to receive any leave donated by another employee. - 4.
+An employee That seeks to receive donated leave due to their own catactrophic illness or injury must have exhausted all of his or her earned vacation, sick, and compensatory leave before he or she will be eligible to receive any leave donated by another employee.
+An employee that seeks to receive donated leave due to catactrophic illness and injury of a member of the employee's immediate family, must have only exhausted all of his or her earned vacation and compensatory leave before he or she is eligible to receive any leave donated by another employee. - 4.
 Before an employee may receive donated leave, he or she must provide his or her department head and the Human Resources Department with a physician's statement that states the beginning date of the catastrophic illness or injury, a description of the illness or injury, a prognosis for recovery and an anticipated date that the recipient employee will be able to return to work. - 5.
 If the total amount of leave donated to any employee is not used by the recipient employee, the donated leave will be returned to the donor employees on a pro rata basis, based on the ratio of the number of days of leave donated by each donor employee to the total number of days of leave donated by all employees. - 6.
-For purposes of this policy, "immediate family" means spouse, child, stepchild, parent, stepparent, parent-in-law or sibling.
+For the purposes of this policy, "catactrophic illness or injury" shall mean a life-threatening injury or illness of the employee or a member of the employee's immediate family.
+Which totally incapacitated the employee from work, as verified by a licensed physician, and forced the employee to exhaust all leave time earned by that employee, resulting in the loss of compensation from the City of Tupelo for the employee.
+Conditions that are short-term in nature, including, but not limited to, common illnesses such as influenza and measles, and common injuries, are not catactrophic.
+Chronic illnesses or injuries, such